iluwatar/java-design-patterns/abstract-factory/README.md

 **Programmatic Example**

-To create a kingdom we need objects with a common theme.
+To create a kingdom using the Abstract Factory pattern in Java, we need objects with a common theme.
 The elven kingdom needs an elven king, elven castle, and elven army whereas the orcish kingdom needs an orcish king, orcish castle, and orcish army.
 There is a dependency between the objects in the kingdom.

 Translating the kingdom example above.
 First of all, we have some interfaces and implementation for the objects in the kingdom.